giantswarm/docs/src/content/advanced/gitops/index.md

 ## Managing resources with Flux

 In this section, we will guide you through an example Flux setup on a Giant Swarm Management Cluster.
-Every mention of _example resources_ or _example repository_ refers to [giantswarm/flux-demo](https://github.com/giantswarm/flux-demo), where you can find all resources used in this section in full, unabbreviated forms.
+You will create resources locally.
+Mentions of _example resources_ or _example repository_ refers to [giantswarm/flux-demo](https://github.com/giantswarm/flux-demo), where you can find all resources used in this section in full, unabbreviated forms and Flux will use these to sync with.

 In order to follow [Watching for new commits](#watching-for-new-commits) section, you should fork the repository and work on your fork instead.